Rotolo Middle School

 Academic teams at each grade level provide for instruction in math, science, social studies, language, literature/reading along with a teacher advisory program.
-An exploratory team provides a full year of physical education for all students plus the following:
+An exploratory team provides a full year of physical education for all students and a wide variety of exploratory courses.

 When Batavia Junior High School opened in 1966, Sam Rotolo became its first principal.